Coronavirus Episodes and Resources

 The coronavirus has turned much of the world upside down and we want to help families understand what’s going on.
 What exactly is it?
 How does it spread?
 Can I protect myself?
 We answer all those questions and more in our series.

 Our team also worked with friends at the Science Museum of Minnesota to compile this resource guide of articles and web pages with tips on how to talk about pandemic-related topics with children.
 You can check out more about our coronavirus research with them here.
-If you would like to participate in our study, click here.

 Listen to all the episodes and get even more resources below.